A guide to boosting your UK State Pension, at the lowest cost

 - Q: Do I need a UK address or bank account to pay voluntary NI contributions?

-Missing NI contributions doesn’t have to cost you thousands in lost pension.
-As a UK expat, you still have options: let British Abroad help you through the process or do it for you, appeal your costs, or claim credits for life events.
-We cut through the legalese and red tape, so you can rest easy—knowing your UK State Pension will be as close to the maximum as possible.
+We cut through the legalese and red tape, so you can relax and know your UK State Pension will be as close to the maximum as possible.

 Next Steps: